PritamPatil2603/upstage-mcp-server/README.md

    - **Example Query:**
      *"Extract the invoice number, date, and total from `C:\Users\username\Documents\invoice.pdf`."*

+Below is the revised troubleshooting section formatted as requested.
+You can copy and paste the following Markdown directly into your README:

 ## Troubleshooting

 ### Common Issues

 - **API Key Missing:**
-  Ensure that your Upstage API key is set in the environment variables in a claude_desktop_config.json.
+  Ensure that your UPSTAGE_API_KEY is correctly set in your `claude_desktop_config.json` file.
+Obtain a valid API key from [Upstage Console](https://console.upstage.ai/api-keys).

 - **File Not Found:**
   Double-check the file path for correctness and accessibility.
+Ensure that file paths are absolute (e.g., `C:\Users\name\Documents\file.pdf`) and that any special characters in the path are properly escaped.

 - **Server Not Starting:**
   Verify that your virtual environment is activated and all dependencies are installed.
+Additionally, review the Claude Desktop log files for errors:
+  - **Windows:** `%APPDATA%\Claude\logs\mcp-server-upstage-mcp-server.log`
+  - **macOS:** `~/Library/Logs/Claude/mcp-server-upstage-mcp-server.log`

+- **Server Connection Issues:**
+  Restart Claude Desktop.
+Ensure that `uvx` is installed and available in your system PATH, or use its absolute path in your configuration if needed.

+- **Processing Failures:**
+  Check that the document is in a supported format (PDF, JPEG, PNG, TIFF, etc.), its file size is under 50MB, and it contains fewer than 100 pages.
+Test with a simpler document to confirm functionality.

+- **Invalid Document Format:**
+  Verify that the document is in a supported, uncorrupted format.

+- **Failed to Connect to Upstage API:**
+  Confirm your network connection, firewall settings, and configuration details in `claude_desktop_config.json`.
+Review the logs for more detailed error messages.

 ### Log Files